What Is Harlequin Ichthyosis?

 When Lucy‘s parents were ready to have another child, they thought the chances of having a baby with the same disorder were next to impossible.
 Their second daughter, Hannah, was born with the same condition.

 The skin renews quicker than normal skin, which eventually traps the child’s body in extra skin.
 Patients with this condition experience massive fluid loss.
-Harlequin Ichthyosis reduces movement of arms and legs and affects facial features.
+Harlequin Ichthyosis reduces the movement of arms and legs and affects facial features.

 The main purpose of skin is to keep the liquid in the body – says Dr. David Atherton, Pediatric Dermatology Consultant.
+(2)

 I always said I’d like to wake up one day and just see what I would be like if I didn’t have it… but it wouldn’t really be me. – said Lucy.

-Every day they have to take a two-hour bath and soak their skin in cream, which facilitates the rigidness.
+Every day they have to take a two-hour bath and soak their skin in a cream, which facilitates the rigidness.

 Doctors are doing massive gene research for further findings, but until a cure is found, doctors are fairly certain that protein fats can be added to the girls’ creams as a supplement to make their skin better.